-People pleasing does not always mean you agree to do something you dislike.
+People pleasing syndrome does not always lead to agreeing to do something you dislike.
 People pleasing happens in daily life in situations that are hard to notice.

 What about agreeing to throw the garbage out when your mother asked you?
 Didn’t you lend a pen when your friend did not have one?
 Why did you reply with a “Good morning” to a colleague who greeted you first?

 Agreed, all these situations have emotions and relationships involved.
 But if you take a deeper look, you did not have to do any of them.

 You could disagree to throw the garbage, denied giving a pen or ignored the good morning.
 You would not have lost anything.
 You did what you did because you did not want to hurt emotions.

 In the situations above, if you did not react the way you did, the emotions and relationships would take a hit.
 Since we care about both these aspects so much, we tend to agree to certain things which we would not have done otherwise.

 A typical example is as bachelors, most men are messy.
 Once married, they make an effort to keep things organized because their wives like the house in order.
 The men are not scared of their wives but care enough for them to make an effort even if keeping things organized does not make any difference to the men personally.